 Sam worked in finance for 13 years.
 He received his undergraduate degree in Economics from The College of William & Mary and got his MBA from UC Berkeley.
 In 2012, Sam was able to retire at the age of 34 largely due to his investments.
 He spends time playing tennis, taking care of his family, and writing online to help others achieve financial freedom too.

 You can join 60,000+ others and sign up for his free private newsletter here.
 Financial Samurai is the #1 personal finance site on the web.
-It began in 2009.
+It began in 2009 and helps readers negotiate an exit package from a job they hate to retire early.
+Financial Samurai also established the rules of FIRE in 2009.